SOUTHAM TOWN COUNCIL MEETING

 The town centre and conservation area has, by its very nature, many landmarks in the form of listed buildings such as the Manor House (the subject of a remarkable renovation in 2007/08) the Olde Mint and St James Church (grade one listed and of exceptional interest).

 In addition there are other features important to the identity of the area; open spaces and public areas such as Market Hill, the Library gardens, the Peace Garden, Park Lane Recreation Ground and Merestone Park which are visually important and provide venues for community activities such as the Mop Fair, May Day Fair, open-air services and celebrations as well as the annual Carnival.

-- 21 Oct 2016: Council Meetings - Agenda for September's Town Council Meeting.
+- 22 Nov 2016: Council Meetings - Agenda for November's Town Council Meeting.

 - Previous updates